seerajakonnur/Machine-Learning-and-Computational-Biology/Reassortment_Prediction_Avian_Influenza/Readme.md

 | **Total reassortants** | — | — | Reassortant | **5** | — |
 | **Total** | — | — | — | **22** | External-study test collection |

-Overall, the cross-clade evaluation set contained **17 non-reassortant sequences** and **5 reassortant sequences**.
-Only sequences with complete CDS information were included where possible, and care was taken to avoid overlap with training data.
+Overall, the external evaluation set contained **17 non-reassortant sequences** and **5 reassortant sequences**.
+Curating this dataset was challenging because publicly available whole-genome influenza sequences are not always clearly annotated as reassortant or non-reassortant.
+Only sequences with complete CDS information were included, and care was taken to avoid overlap with the training data.

 ## Results